Berkshire Bees: Red Hockey Ltd Acquires Significant Shareholding

 PSM successfully closed an investment deal in March 2015, with Red Hockey Ltd, the company which also owns the Telford Tigers.
 The agreement saw Red Hockey take a shareholding of 49% in the Bracknell Bees with Precision Sports Marketing, led by Ben Beeching and Andrew Cross retaining the majority ownership.

-Save the Bees
+Supporter-led takeover part 2

-In March 2016 PSM announced its strategic decision to discontinue its ownership of the Bracknell Bees license].
+In March 2016 PSM announced its strategic decision to discontinue its ownership of the Bracknell Bees license.

 A supporters-based ownership started by Lukas Smital (Head Coach) was proposed.
 Lukas approached the support & services of Matt Fettel to make up the group who would approach the Nike Group for the license of the Bracknell Bees and look to seek re-entry into the Premier Division.

 The campaign was supported by local media including Heart FM, BBC, BBC Berkshire, Bracknell News, Reading Chronicle and the Wokingham Paper.